 Operating profit, not just gross profit

 Most Shopify profit apps stop at gross.
-PodVector includes ad spend (Meta, Google, TikTok), Shopify payment processing, app subscriptions, refunds, and chargebacks in the operating P&L by default.
+PodVector AI includes ad spend (Meta and Google), Shopify payment processing, app subscriptions, refunds, and chargebacks in the operating P&L by default.

 That matters in POD because contribution margin is thin.
 A 25% gross margin shrinks to a 6% operating margin once you net out ads and fees — and 6% is the number you actually need to see when deciding whether to scale a campaign.
 The full mechanics live in the complete guide to profit tracking for Shopify POD stores.

-Victor: agentic POD analyst inside the Shopify app
+Victor: agentic AI operator for POD inside the Shopify app

-Victor is the AI analyst built into PodVector.
+Victor is the AI operator built into PodVector AI.
 Today, you ask Victor questions in plain English — "which Printify SKUs lost money on Meta last week?" — and get a real answer pulled from your live data warehouse.

-The roadmap is agentic: Victor today answers, tomorrow acts.
+Victor is an AI operator: he answers your business questions and acts on them with your approval.
 Catching a Printify supplier price change at 3 a.m., cross-checking against your average Meta CPA on that SKU, and surfacing which three listings to pause before the morning.
 The architecture is built for that from day one.

 POD-priced

-PodVector starts at $29/month.
-That undercuts the Lifetimely Shopify App's first paid tier ($149/mo) by a wide margin, and the gap holds at higher order volumes — Lifetimely's $299 tier corresponds to PodVector's $59 tier in our pricing structure.
+PodVector AI starts at $29/month.
+That undercuts the Lifetimely Shopify App's first paid tier ($149/mo) by a wide margin, and the gap holds at higher order volumes — Lifetimely's $299 tier corresponds to PodVector AI's $59 tier in our pricing structure.

-The live data warehouse that powers Victor uses the same architectural pattern as the major DTC analytics platforms — and you can run it on Snowflake, Redshift, or Databricks if you bring your own — just sized and priced for POD economics rather than enterprise DTC.
+The live data layer that powers Victor uses the same architectural pattern as the major DTC analytics platforms — just sized and priced for POD economics rather than enterprise DTC.

 Other Shopify Apps in this category